tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

 So the butch space marine <mark>slept with a man.</mark> And nobody makes a big deal out of it, except for Frost who <mark>wants to do it again.
-And he is wholeheartedly supported.</mark> T<mark>his isn't just queer behavior being portrayed in a positive manner, but one of the many ways that the movie obfuscates gender and supports a pansexual ethos.</mark>
+And he is wholeheartedly supported.</mark> <mark>This isn't just queer behavior being portrayed in a positive manner, but one of the many ways that the movie obfuscates gender and supports a pansexual ethos.</mark>

 </james>